intermine/intermine-ws-java/README.md

-# InterMine Webservice Client 3.0
+# InterMine Webservice Client 3.1.0
-3 July 2019
+April 2021

 This Java client library is for use with Web services attached to InterMine data-warehouses.
 It abstracts